Tbee05/Unhuddle_denoise/README.md

 On the cell to cell borderpixels, shared signal is observed due to 1 resolution issues, 2 lateral bleed and 3 z-projection.
 Unhuddle knows the cell's neighbors, measures their mean intensity and reallocates the bordersignal to the rightful owner.

-By identifying stable, broadly expressed "sensor markers" and performing per-cell normalization, UNHUDDLE enables more accurate within-cell-type comparison of functional markers (e.g., checkpoint proteins), even in spatially crowded microenvironments.
+By identifying stable, broadly expressed "normalisation markers" and performing per-cell normalization, UNHUDDLE enables more accurate within-cell-type comparison of functional markers (e.g., checkpoint proteins), even in spatially crowded microenvironments.

 ## 🚀 Getting Started with UNHUDDLE